atharva39/Slash-Mark-Python-Advance-Task/README.md

 # Real-time Auto License Plate Recognition with Jetson Nano

+This project is part of the advanced tasks for the Slash Mark Python internship, showcasing the integration of AI with edge computing for high-performance real-time applications.

-This project demonstrates a real-time object detection application using NVIDIA Jetson Nano.
+It demonstrates a real-time object detection application using NVIDIA Jetson Nano.
 The application leverages a pre-trained deep neural network (DNN) model to recognize and locate objects in a live camera stream.
 The code is written in Python and utilizes NVIDIA's Jetson Inference library for accelerated inference on the Jetson platform.

 ## Features
 - Real-time object detection using NVIDIA's Jetson Nano.